lasellers/healthprovider/readme.md

 It was the sole code in a Ubuntu VM that took up 40GB.
 That is, the code, the last time run to completion, cached just slightly less than 40GB of data.
 Breaking the code out of the original Vagrant VM allowed me to delete the 40GB VM and keep the code for experimentation purposes.

+Note: The artisan CLI commands generate csv, html and txt files that are stored directly to the public/ folder.

 ## Version Notes